kcmv/colabo/src/frontend/demos/knalledge/knalledge_store_core_demo/INSTALL.md

 `yarn install`

-You can set yarn as angular-cli default:
+You can set the yarn as an angular-cli default:

 `ng set --global packageManager=yarn`

 # linked npm packages

-Some of the packages are not available (or not the latests) at the npm repository, so you should link them localy from the corresponding local repositories.
+Some of the packages are not available (or not the latests) at the npm repository, so you should link them locally from the corresponding local repositories.

 ## Colabo packages